-Judging from the popularity of our article about Our First Furnished Apartment in Cuenca's El Centro, a whole lot of people are considering expat life … but have no idea how to find and rent an apartment there.
+Judging from the popularity of our article about our first furnished apartment in El Centro, a whole lot of people must be considering a move to South America.

-A reader wrote:
+A reader asked:

 Hi Dan & Linda,

 I came across your blog while researching on furnished apartments in Cuenca as I am planning to make a trip to Cuenca in coming fall and stay there for 2 or 3 months.
 I love travelling and whenever possible I try to live for a few months in different parts of the world.

 I don’t know where you are now but I am wondering if you could guide me with a little help on how to find and rent a furnished apartment in Cuenca.
 I can see that you found your furnished apartment in Cuenca with a help from a local realtor.
 Would you be able to give me how I can reach him once I am in Cuenca?
 Does he speak good English?
 Are those furnished apartments offered for short terms such as 2 months?
 Your help would be greatly appreciated.

 Certainly Andy isn’t the first person to ask us for more information.
 So I guess it would be good to actually explain how we managed to do it … as a public service. 🙂

 WAIT – we’re happy to help, but we are NOT real estate agents!

 We’ll share what we can, but please understand that we don’t have all the answers.
 The best we can do is to share what we’ve learned and tell you what we did in this article.
 Hopefully, this page will give you some direction as you begin your search to find a place to live in Cuenca.

 OK, enough about that.
 If you want to find monthly rentals in Cuenca, here are some useful tips to help you find a place.